How does your belay device affect impact forces?

 Fortunately, high fall factors are rare and usually avoidable.
 Here are some ways to mitigate them.

-If you're on a multi pitch route and looking at marginal gear and hard climbing right off the anchor, it might be best to initially belay with a tube style device or munter hitch.
-Once the leader has a few good placements and has some dynamic rope in the system, fall forces should remain low, so belaying with a Grigri should be fine.
-There's nothing in the rulebook that says you have to use one method of belaying for the entire pitch.
+If you're on a multi pitch route and looking at marginal gear and/or hard climbing right off the anchor, it might be best to belay with a tube style device or munter hitch.
+Once the leader has a few good placements and has some dynamic rope in the system, fall forces should remain low, belaying with a Grigri should be fine, if you want to (carefully!) change belay devices

 Want to learn more?
 See these articles that cover similar studies by Petzl.